axlwolf/webnaser/memory-bank/migration_roadmap.md

 - Batch 1 completed with Next.js setup and localStorage/IndexedDB configuration.

 **Implementation Steps**:
-6. Create a simple admin interface page in Next.js at `app/admin/page.tsx` for content editing.
+6. Create a simple admin interface page in Next.js at `app/admin/page.tsx` for content editing. **(Completed)**
-7. Implement basic CRUD operations (Create, Read, Update, Delete) for content management using localStorage and IndexedDB to store page data locally.
+7. Implement basic CRUD operations (Create, Read, Update, Delete) for content management using localStorage and IndexedDB to store page data locally. **(Completed)**
-8. Secure the admin interface with a simple password-based check stored in localStorage, allowing only authorized users to access and edit content (temporary solution for MVP).
+8. Secure the admin interface with a simple password-based check stored in localStorage, allowing only authorized users to access and edit content (temporary solution for MVP). **(Completed)**
-9. Test the admin interface locally to ensure content can be added, edited, and deleted via localStorage/IndexedDB.
+9. Test the admin interface locally to ensure content can be added, edited, and deleted via localStorage/IndexedDB. **(Completed)**

 **Success Criteria**:
 - Admin interface is accessible and secured with a basic password check.